-How to use a reference track
+How to use a reference track to mix low frequencies

 Import the reference track in your project.
 I suggest importing two or three reference tracks.

-Check if the low end of your track is in the same ballpark of the reference/s.
-One way to do it is put an LPF on the master bus and cut out everything but the low end so you can be focused only on lower frequencies.
+Check if the low end of your track is in the same ballpark as the reference/s.
+One way to do it is to put an LPF on the master bus and cut out everything but the low end so you can be focused only on lower frequencies.
 Your mix doesn't need to perfectly match the reference as every song has its characteristics, but it has to be in a reasonable ballpark.